Rodrigodd/Rodrigodd.github.io/_posts/2022-11-21-bf_compiler-part3.md

 These instructions are contained in basic blocks.
 A [basic block] is sequence of instructions, with a single entry at the top, and no branches except at the very end.
 Branches can only target other blocks.
-In Cranelift, in particular, the blocks can receive arguments.
+In Cranelift the blocks can receive arguments that allow passing values between blocks.

 [basic block]: https://en.wikipedia.org/wiki/Basic_block